Loctree/rust-mux/AI_README.md

-# rmcp_mux – AI-facing Overview
+# rmcp-mux – AI-facing Overview

-> **Version:** 0.2.1
+> **Version:** 0.3.0
-> **Last updated:** 2025-11-27
+> **Last updated:** 2025-12-04

-This document provides a concise technical overview for AI agents working with the rmcp_mux codebase.
+This document provides a concise technical overview for AI agents working with the rmcp-mux codebase.

 ## Purpose

-Share a single MCP server process (e.g., `npx @modelcontextprotocol/server-memory`) across many MCP hosts via a Unix socket.
-The mux handles:
+**Library-first MCP multiplexer** – share a single MCP server process across many hosts via Unix socket.

+Two usage modes:
+1. **As a library** – embed in Rust applications, run multiple MCP services in one process
+2. **As a CLI** – standalone daemon with wizard, scan, and rewire commands

+Core features:
 - JSON-RPC ID rewriting per client
 - `initialize` request caching and fan-out
 - Request limits, timeouts, and size guards